 I shared what I’d learned about army cutworms and cheatgrass die-offs at the Society for Range Management annual meeting in early 2004.
 Rangeland managers were as skeptical of the story as the first entomologists had been.
 I’ll just have to wait for the next outbreak and see what the army cutworms eat.

-While I waited and watched, I wrote about my research in my column in Rangelands magazine, a publication of the Society for Range Management.
+While I waited and watched, I wrote about The Cheatgrass that Wasn’t There in my column in Rangelands magazine, a publication of the Society for Range Management.

 In January 2014, I recognized in southwest Idaho the conditions Bob Hammon had seen in Colorado in 2003.
 I emailed “Wanted” posters and residents of Owyhee County reported seeing larvae in February.